Saurav241108/Saurav241108/README.md

 <h1 align="left">Hi 👋!
 My name is Saurav</h1>
-<h2 align="left">My name is Saurav Kumar, and I hail from the historic state of Bihar, India.
-I'm a passionate student currently pursuing B.Tech in Computer Science and Engineering (CSE) at Parul University, Gujarat.</h2>
+<p align="left">My name is Saurav Kumar, and I hail from the historic state of Bihar, India.
+I'm a passionate student currently pursuing B.Tech in Computer Science and Engineering (CSE) at Parul University, Gujarat.</p>

 ###